Lumley Castle, Chester-le-Street, County Durham

 In fact, the bar is actually called the Green Lady Bar after her!

-The town of Ruthin and the castle are said to be some of the most haunted places in Wales…
+Craig-y-Nos is said to be the most haunted castle in Wales…

 The 17th century Ballygally Castle overlooks the sea at the head of Ballygally Bay.